-8889 In African countries, approximately 80% of the population uses traditional medicine for the diabetes, reproductive problems, aches and pains for various socio-cultural & economic reasons [4].
-In Nigeria, the majority of citizens still uses medicinal plants and visit traditional medicine practitioners for their health care need [30].
-It was reported by WHO that in Nigeria, the ratio of Traditional Health Practitioners to the population was 1:110, while the ratio of Medical Doctors to the population was 1:16, 400 [1].
-This gives credence to the fact that people patronize Traditional medicine practitioners (TMPs) for their primary health needs more than orthodox medical doctors.
+90 In African countries, approximately 80% of the population uses traditional medicine for the 91 treatment of various diseases and ailments like malaria, typhoid, ulcer, skin diseases, diabetes, reproductive problems, aches and pains for various socio-cultural & economic 92 reasons [4].
+In Nigeria, the majority of citizens still uses medicinal plants and visit traditional 93 medicine practitioners for their health care need [30].
+It was reported by WHO that in 94 Nigeria, the ratio of Traditional Health Practitioners to the population was 1:110, while the 95 ratio of Medical Doctors to the population was 1:16, 400 [1].
+This gives credence to the fact 96 that people patronise.
+Traditional medicine practitioners (TMPs) for their primary health 97 needs more than orthodox medical doctors.
+98